 Guillermo Cabrera Infante biography

-A film critic, journalist and translator of Joyce's Dubliners (1972), he is known chiefly for his fiction, particularly Tres tristes tigres (1967, Three Sad Tigers), an evocation of seedy nightlife in pre-revolutionary Havana.
+A film critic, journalist and translator of James Joyce's Dubliners (1972), Cabrera Infante is known chiefly for his fiction, particularly Tres Tristes Tigres (1967, published in English as Three Sad Tigers), an evocation of seedy nightlife in pre-revolutionary Havana.

-He returned to the same themes and characters in his 1996 novel, Ella Cantaba Boleros.
-Other novels include the semi-autobiographical La Habana para un infante defunto (1979, trans Infante's Inferno).
-He also wrote screenplays and adapted his own Tres tristes tigres for The Lost City (2005).
-Among other works was a collection of short stories, Así en la Paz como en la Guerra (1960), a history of tobacco Holy Smoke (1985), and a volume of political essays, Mea Culpa (1993).
-In 1997, he was honoured with the Miguel de Cervantes literary prize.
-He died on February 21, 2005, in London.
+Cabrera Infante returned to the same themes and characters in his 1996 novel, Ella Cantaba Boleros.
+Other novels include the semi-autobiographical La Habana para un Infante Difunto (1979, published in English as Infante's Inferno).
+He also wrote screenplays and adapted his own Tres Tristes Tigres for The Lost City (2005).
+Other literary credits include a collection of short stories, Así en la paz como en la guerra ("In Peace as in War"), published in 1960; Holy Smoke, a history of tobacco that was published in 1985; and a volume of political essays, Mea Cuba (the title translates as "Cuba Pisses" and is a pun on the Latin phrase "mea culpa"), published in 1991.

 In 1997, Cabrera Infante was honored with the Miguel de Cervantes Prize, Spain's most esteemed honor for Spanish-language literature.
 He died on February 21, 2005, at the age of 75, in London, England.